 An exact diagnosis can only be confirmed following a stereotactic biopsy or surgical removal of the tumor.
 Tissue analysis by a neuropathologist defines the diagnosis and genetic profile of the tumor.

 Surgery - Treatment for low-grade gliomas and astrocytomas typically starts with surgical removal of the tumor.
 We use the latest techniques to make craniotomy (surgical opening of the skull) as safe and effective as possible.
 These include:

-Alternatively, a biopsy could be performed in patients with medical conditions that don't allow for surgery – or when there are concerns about the location of the tumor.
+Alternatively, laser interstitial thermal therapy (LITT) may be used as a minimally invasive surgical alternative to open craniotomy.
+Or, a biopsy could be performed in patients with medical conditions that don't allow for surgery – or when there are concerns about the location of the tumor.

 Total surgical removal can be a cure for some pilocytic astrocytomas, which have sharply defined edges.
 However, surgery is combined with additional treatments for other low-grade tumors and diffuse astrocytomas that have spread to surrounding brain tissue.